 He which has called you is holy, so be ye holy in all manner of conversation [conduct or behaviour]; Because it is written, Be ye holy; for I am holy.
 (1Peter 1:15, 16)

-The Torah is where we learn Yahuwah’s guidelines and instructions.
-Therefore, we must learn Father’s Word, from the beginning, so that we can learn how to live a life that is holy — a life that is truly pleasing to our Abba Father, by observing His Ways:
+We learn Father’s written Word, from the beginning, so we can begin to live a life that is holy — a life that is “set-apart unto Him” — a life that is truly pleasing to our heavenly Father:

-My son, give me thine heart, and let thine eyes observe my ways.
+My son, give me your heart, and let your eyes observe my ways.
 (Proverbs 23:26)